ImperialSquid/zotero-zotts/docs/ROADMAP.md

 ## Add "Refresh Voices" Button to Preferences
 Rarely the users might want to refresh the available voices without restarting Zotero, this would be useful for that.

-## Spoken Substitutions
-Currently the words the TTS speaks are directly defined by the text of the paper.
-Normally this is fine, however TTS on some systems can be overly verbose/stumbling at odd sections.

-For example, on Windows "a/b" would be spoken as "a forward slash b", whereas "a over b" (for maths equations), "a or b" (for options), etc all sound preferable.

-There should be a box in the preferences where users can define patterns for text to locate and what to replace it with (optionally using regex for technical users).

-Note: Due to the fact that this will create differences between the text being spoken and the raw text of the document, implementing this as well as **Highlighting** will be challenging, as such, it's very likely I'll partially tackle both at the same time to avoid one causing awkward implementation details for the other.

 ## Implement Skipping
 Currently there's no way to skip the current utterance and start the next one (so long as queueing is enabled), the user can only cancel the whole queue.
 It would be better to maintain an internal queue instead.